-Co-administration with the HIV protease inhibitor ritonavir, which is a highly potent P450 inhibitor, at steady-state (500 mg twice daily) with sildenafil (100 mg single dose) resulted in a 300% (4-fold) increase in sildenafil C{max} and a 1000% (11-fold) increase in sildenafil plasma AUC.
-At 24 hours, the plasma levels of sildenafil were still approximately 200 ng/mL, compared to approximately 5 ng/mL when sildenafil was dosed alone.
+Co-administration of the HIV protease inhibitor ritonavir, which is a highly potent P450 inhibitor, at steady state (500 mg twice daily) with sildenafil (100 mg single dose) resulted in a 300% (4-fold) increase in sildenafil Cmax and a 1,000% (11-fold) increase in sildenafil plasma AUC.
+At 24 hours, the plasma levels of sildenafil were still approximately 200 ng/mL, compared to approximately 5 ng/mL when sildenafil was administered alone.
 This is consistent with ritonavir's marked effects on a broad range of P450 substrates.
 Sildenafil had no effect on ritonavir pharmacokinetics.
-See section 4.2.
+Based on these pharmacokinetic results co-administration of sildenafil with ritonavir is not advised and in any event the maximum dose of sildenafil should under no circumstances exceed 25 mg within 48 hours.